Chinese investors scramble for a bite of Apple

 SUPPLIERS OF SUPPLIERS

-The hunt for exposure to Apple has at times taken Chinese investors to the far periphery of Apple's supply chain or deep into the realm of rumor and speculation.
+The hunt for exposure to Apple has at times taken Chinese investors to the far periphery of Apple's supply chain or deep into the realm of rumour and speculation.

-Shares of Success Electronics Ltd, which makes touch screens and has been cited by domestic media and analyst reports as an Apple supplier, nearly doubled in February on expectations of the imminent launch of the iPad 3.
+Shares of Success Electronics Ltd 002289.SZ, which makes touch screens and has been cited by domestic media and analyst reports as an Apple supplier, nearly doubled in February on expectations of the imminent launch of the iPad 3.

 But analysts believe that Anjie, with its proven and direct relationship with Apple, can continue to perform well, even with its high valuations.

-The company last week forecast that first-half profit this year may grow as much as 70 percent, after surging 82 percent last year to 101 million yuan ($16 million).
+The company last week forecast that first-half profit this year may grow as much as 70 percent, after surging 82 percent last year to 101 million yuan.

 "You can hold on to Anjie as long as you have faith in Apple," said Wu Binhua, analyst at Hwabao Securities.
 "But too much reliance on one single customer is also a potential risk."